What Exactly Is Guardianship?

 - Guardianship of the person refers to the ward’s personal care and well-being, such as decisions about living arrangements, health care or nursing home care.

 - Guardianship of the estate refers to the ward’s assets and finances.
-The guardian can pay bills and manage accounts, conduct transactions or take legal action in the ward’s name.
+The guardian can pay bills, manage accounts, conduct transactions or take legal action in the ward’s name.

 The need for guardianship may arise suddenly, as when an elderly parent has suffered a stroke or other incapacitating event.
 Sometimes guardianship is triggered by a fire or accident in the home, or discovery of fraud or financial abuse.
 Perhaps Alzheimer’s has gradually degraded the person’s ability to govern his or her own affairs.